MikeHopley/ftl-ships-guide/federation-a.md

 This ship starts vulnerable, due to weak offence that goes offline with a single hit.
 Enemies may escape and double the fleet pursuit, so plan your jumps with this in mind.

 Typcically rush shields, then look for a weapon.
 Consider teleporter as a  fallback plan, since you start with decent boarders.

-Buying a weapons buffer for 25 scrap is a reasonable alternative to rushing shields, but I still think the shield upgrades are safer overall.
-Do get the weapons buffer when you can, but not if it might prevent you buying a weapon.

 If you have a convenient store, and especially with stuff to sell, it might sometimes be worth delaying shields.
 You could potentially buy a 1-power weapon and upgrade weapons next.

+Opening with a weapons buffer is also a good option, but I *think* the shield upgrades are safer overall ([explanation](/#weapons-buffer)).
+Do get the weapons buffer when you can, but not if it might stop you buying a weapon.

 Artillery is nice late-game if you have scrap to spare (particularly for the Flagship), but too expensive to upgrade earlier.
 Beware enemies running away: when possible, manage the artillery power so that it’s ready to fire immediately after your weapons hit, or vice-versa.